 MULTIPOLYGON | None | VARBINARY | POLYGON | |

-GEOMETRYCOLLECTION | A collection of geometry values of any type | VARBINARY | POLYGON | |
+GEOMETRYCOLLECTION | A collection of values of any geometry type | VARBINARY | POLYGON | |

-JSON | JSON | None | JSON | JSON |
+JSON type | JSON | None | JSON | JSON |

-Category | Data type of the source instance | Value range | Data type of DataHub | Data type of a Message Queue for Apache Kafka instance or a self-managed Kafka cluster |
+Type | Data type in the source database | Value range | Data type in DataHub | Data type in an ApsaraMQ for Kafka instance or a self-managed Kafka cluster |

-Integer | BIT[(M)] | 1 ~ 64 | BOOLEAN | STRING | Consistent with the data types of MySQL or PolarDB for MySQL |
+Integer | BIT[(M)] | 1 ~ 64 | BOOLEAN | STRING | Consistent with the data types in MySQL or PolarDB for MySQL |

 TINYINT[(M)] | -128 ~ 127 | BIGINT | ||